RoboCade: Gamifying Robot Data Collection: RoboCade

 \paragraph{Episodes as Attempts.} We frame each teleoperation episode as an \textit{attempt} within a game-like experience.
 This framing situates demonstrations in a familiar cycle of trial and retry, where users are encouraged to make progress across multiple attempts rather than viewing a single episode as final.

-\paragraph{Teleoperation as Gameplay.} We frame robot teleoperation as a gameplay experience by incorporating established game design elements and curating tasks with gamified structures.
-The following subsections detail the specific components through which this transformation is realized.
+\paragraph{Teleoperation as Gameplay.} We frame teleoperation as a gameplay experience by incorporating game design elements and curating tasks with gamified structures.
+Next, we detail the components through which this transformation is realized. \looseness=-1